WAGO-UK/cc100-flows/README.md

 ## How to import the flow

 Node-RED flows are exported using JSON format.
-To import a chosen file:
+To import your chosen file:

-### 1. Use import option in Node-RED editor
+### 1. Use the import option in Node-RED editor
 ![alt text](https://github.com/WAGO-UK/cc100-flows/blob/main/img/flow_import_instruction1.png?raw=true)

 ### 2. Press <i>Select file to import</i> button